devpato/auto-commitGenerator/README.md

 # Commit generator

-Tried of created a lot of commits to make your github profile look cool?
+Tired of creating a lot of commits to make your github profile look cool?
 This script will generate as many commits as you want in the number of days that you assign.
-This script will also create random message for your commit.
+This script will also create random messages for your commits.

 ## Getting Started